Research

 Research in Progress

-"Natural disasters, aspirations, and labor supply" (with Abdulrasheed Isah and Elena Stacy).
+"Natural disasters, risk perceptions, and aspirations" (with Abdulrasheed Isah and Elena Stacy).
 Analysis stage.
-[AEA RCT Registration ID R-0011881]
+[AEA RCT Registration ID 11881]